ASSOCIATION OF SCIENCE-TECHNOLOGY CENTERS INCORPORATED

 5.15 Committees.
 There shall be an Executive Committee, a Nominating Committee, and a Finance and Audit Committee as defined in paragraphs 5.15.1, 5.15.2, and 5.15.3.
 The Board of Directors may establish and elect, by a majority of the Directors present, such other committees as they may determine.
 Each other committee shall consist of not fewer than two Directors.
 The Board of Directors may delegate to committees so elected some or all of their powers to the extent permitted by the laws of the State of Maryland.
 Except as the Board of Directors may otherwise determine, any such committee may make rules for the conduct of its business, but unless otherwise provided by the Board of Directors in such rules, its business shall be conducted as nearly as possible in the same manner as in provided by these Bylaws for the Board of Directors.
 The Board of Directors shall have the power at any time to fill vacancies in any such committee, to change its membership or to discharge the committee.
 The designation and appointment of any such committee and the delegation of authority thereto shall not operate to relieve the Board of Directors, or any individual Director, of any responsibility imposed upon it or him or her by law.

 - 5.15.1 Executive Committee.
-The Executive Committee shall consist of the Chair, Chair-Elect (elected in even years), Immediate Past Chair, Secretary, Treasurer, and up to three (3) Members at Large, provided that such persons are also members of the Board of Directors.
+The Executive Committee shall consist of the Chair, Chair-Elect, Immediate Past Chair, Secretary, Treasurer, and up to three (3) Members at Large, provided that such persons are also members of the Board of Directors.
+Members at Large of the Executive Committee shall be nominated by the Nominating Committee and shall serve a term of one year.
 The President and CEO shall serve as a voting ex-officio member of the Executive Committee.
 The Executive Committee shall have all of the authority of the Board of Directors in the management of the business and affairs of the Corporation to the extent permitted by the laws of the State of Maryland.
 The Executive Committee shall convene by teleconference every month or as determined by the Chair.

 - 5.15.2 Nominating Committee.
 The Board of Directors shall appoint a Nominating Committee consisting of the Chair, Immediate Past Chair, and the representatives of three or more Governing Members, which shall select nominees to serve on the Board of Directors.
 The Immediate Past Chair shall serve as chair of the Nominating Committee.